droglenc/IFAR/supplements/installations/InstallRStudioMac.md

 layout: page
 title: RStudio Setup
 subtitle: For Mac OS
-css: /supplements/installations/directions.css
+css: /css/directions.css
 ---

 ------

+The following directions may be used to install and configure RStudio on a Macintosh operating system.
+[See these directions](InstallRStudioWin.html) for installing RStudio on a Windows operating system.

 1. [RStudio Installation](#rstudio-installation)
 1. [Preparing RStudio](#preparing-rstudio)
 1. [Introducing RStudio](#introducing-rstudio)

 ------

-The following steps may be used to install and configure RStudio on Macintosh operating systems.
-[See these directions](InstallRStudioWin.html) for installing RStudio on a Windows operating system.

 ## RStudio Installation